 That matters because a pipeline stage alone does not tell you much.
 A real forecast needs call notes, objections, competitor mentions, next steps, and a sense of whether the buyer is actually moving forward.
 Gong captures a lot of that detail, and HubSpot becomes more useful when that context shows up where the CRM team already works.

-For teams that rely heavily on calls, the integration is less about convenience and more about better decision-making.
+For teams that rely heavily on calls, the Gong HubSpot integration and HubSpot and Gong integration are less about convenience and more about better decision-making.
+The integration connects call intelligence with CRM pipeline data so the team has the full picture in one place.

 What the HubSpot Gong Integration Does